Tardo/OdooTerminal/docs/contributing.md

 If one step fails the commit will be cancelled, try do it again (surely pre-commit was changed some files, no problem, it's his job, add them again).
-The only step thats require manual action if fails (very rare to happen) is the last ('web-ext').